KCL-Health-NLP/nlp_youth_awards/README.md

 - [Presentation: distributional semantics](./presentations/distributional-semantics.pdf)

-We will demonstrate the idea of word context and counting how many times words appear together by using a linguistic search engine that finds and lists all contexts in which a word appears, and counts the number of times other words appear next to it (i.e. the word's collocates).
+We will demonstrate the idea of using a word's context to create a representation of that word by using a linguistic search engine, [WebCorp](https://www.webcorp.org.uk/).
+WebCorp allows us to find and list all contexts on the web in which a word appears, and to count the number of times other words appear next to it.
+We call these the the word's collocates).

 - [Demonstration: WebCorp](https://www.webcorp.org.uk/)

 **Practical**

 This practical builds word vectors using data from the [iWeb corpus](https://www.english-corpora.org/iweb/): a corpus of 14 billion words in 22 million systematically selected English language web pages.
 This can be searched and analysed using the tools at [English-Corpora.org](https://www.english-corpora.org/).
-We have used these tools to look at a few words, and to find what other words appear in their context (on the same web page).
-We have saved these in a spreadsheet, which has one sheet for each of our words:
+We have used these tools to look at a few words, and to find what other words appear in their context.
+In this case, we define context as being on the same web page.
+We have saved the context counts in a spreadsheet, which has one sheet for each of our words:

 - [Word context data](./practicals/contexts.xlsx) (click the "View raw" button to download, tnen open on your computer)

-Use this spreadsheet with the Python notebook below to build and explore some word vectors:
+You can use this spreadsheet with the Python notebook below to build and explore some word vectors:

 - [Vector semantics - Python notebook](https://githubtocolab.com/KCL-Health-NLP/nlp_youth_awards/blob/main/practicals/plot_contexts.ipynb)

 ## Playing with word embeddings
 [[back to top]](#start-of-content)

+The simple word and document vectors we built above can be used in NLP and information retrieval applications, but they have a few shortcomings, and better distributional semantics solutions exist: **word embeddings**.
+Whereas the vectors we have looked at so far are high dimensional with integer values, word embeddings are much lower dimensional (maybe a few hundred dimensions), with real number values.
+The most popular of these is Google's [Word2Vec](https://www.tensorflow.org/text/tutorials/word2vec) and Stanford University's [GloVe](https://nlp.stanford.edu/projects/glove/).
+We will use both of these in the practical below.

 **Presentation**
 - [Word embeddings](./presentations/word-embeddings.pdf)